hemingwayjackson/Rust-js-wasm-Snake/README.md

 # Rust-js-wasm-Snake
-Snake built using rust and javascript, can also complie to WASM
+Snake built using rust and javascript, can also compile to WASM